abolim/Human-Centered-Data-Science/data-512-a2/README.md

 The jupyter notebook containing the analysis code and outputs can be found [here](https://github.com/abolim/data-512/blob/master/data-512-a2/2-Analysis/hcds-a2-data-bias.ipynb)

+## Dependencies
+The Jupyter Notebook imports the following libaries to carry out the analysis: import pandas as pd import numpy as np import seaborn as sns import matplotlib.pyplot as plt from matplotlib.ticker import StrMethodFormatter from  matplotlib.ticker import PercentFormatter

 ## Outputs
 The graphs for the exploratory analysis 1 and analysis 2 can be found in the [3-Outputs directory](https://github.com/abolim/data-512/tree/master/data-512-a2/3-Outputs)
 The analysis answers the research questions using the following approaches: